Zulko/gpt-function-decorator/README.md

     """
 ```

 Even this way, though, it might happen that the GPT won't exactly stick to the schema.
 If this is critical, then you need to validate the output with a schema validation (like [pydantic](https://docs.pydantic.dev/latest/)) and try running the function again if the schema is wrong.
+Or just use [marvin](https://github.com/PrefectHQ/marvin/) which supports the pydantic out of the box.

 ### Selecting the GPT model